 Haskell, Caml,

 We naturally arrange the things in our universe into classes, such as the class of all people.
 These classes can have sub-classes: the class of people contains the sub-class of all women.
-Classes may be said to inherit properties and behaviours.
+Classes may be said to inherit properties and behaviors.
 Women have hearts because people have hearts; women cry because people cry (and people cry because primates cry, etc.)

 Booch, G. “Object-Oriented Development.”